cowen314/productivity-tools/duplicate_repo/README.md

 ## Building from scratch

-1. build the tool with pyinstaller `pyinstaller build_duplicate_repo.spec`
+1. build the tool with pyinstaller `pyinstaller build_scripts/build_duplicate_repo.spec`
-1. build the setup with pyinstaller `pyinstaller build_setup_script.spec`
+1. build the setup with pyinstaller `pyinstaller build_scripts/build_setup_script.spec`
     - this will build a very simple installer, `setup_script.exe`

 ## Installation